cloudflare/cloudflare-docs/content/workers-ai/function-calling/embedded-function-calling.md

 Cloudflare has a unique [embedded function calling](https://blog.cloudflare.com/embedded-function-calling) feature that allows you to execute function code alongside your tool call inference.
 Our npm package [`@cloudflare/ai-utils`]() is the developer toolkit you'll need to get started with embedded function calling.

-Embedded function calling can be used to easily make complex agents that interact with websites and APIs, like using natural language to use your Google Calendar, saving data to Notion, automatically routing requests to other APIs - or all of them at the same time.
+Embedded function calling can be used to easily make complex agents that interact with websites and APIs, like using natural language to create meetings on Google Calendar, saving data to Notion, automatically routing requests to other APIs, saving data to an R2 bucket - or all of them at the same time.
 All you need is a prompt and an OpenAPI spec to get started.

 ## Get Started